 Fill in the host name or IP address of your VM from the Azure portal:

-Before selecting Open, click Connection > SSH > Auth tab.
-Browse to and select your private key:
+Select the Connection > SSH > Auth category.
+Browse to and select your PuTTY private key (.ppk file):

-If you have trouble using SSH to connect to your Linux VMs, see Troubleshoot SSH connections to an Azure Linux VM.
+If you have difficulty using SSH to connect to your Linux VMs, see Troubleshoot SSH connections to an Azure Linux VM.